JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 - Can only generate Matcher for widget classes.
 - Annotated declarations in the State class of a Stateful widget are ignored.

-Check out the GitHub page to request a feature or see existing issues by following [this link](https://github.com/JasperEssien2/finder-matcher-gen/issues).
+ To request a feature or file an issue check out the GitHub page [here](https://github.com/JasperEssien2/finder-matcher-gen/issues).